 Make sure your panels meet Australian standards.
 The Clean Energy Council has an up-to-date list of all solar panel and inverter models that meet Australian standards.

 Decide on a budget and location to install the panels.
 Solar PV panels come in different wattages and the main factors to consider when buying are how much you want to spend and whether the panels will fit in the space available.
 Each solar panel is approximately 1.6 metres long and 0.8 metres wide.
 A 1.5kW solar panel system requires around 12m² of roof space, though this will vary depending on the type of panel you use.

-Think about the placement of your panels.
+Think about the panel placement.
 Your installer will also take into account the best position and mounting options for your panels so they get the largest amount of direct sun.
-Fixed panels should face north for maximum efficiency and, if on a grid-connected system, the inverter needs to be located as close as possible to the panels to decrease power loss in the cables that connect them.
+Fixed panels should face north for maximum efficiency and, if on a grid-connected system, the inverter needs to be located as close as possible to the panels to minimise power loss in the cables that connect them.

 Think about the future.
-Shade is the enemy of solar systems, so make sure any trees or buildings aren't likely to block the sunlight that gets to your system in years ahead.
-You might want to ask your installer to ensure bypass diodes, which let some electricity flow around the panel if it becomes shaded or damaged, are incorporated in the system.
+Shade is the enemy of solar systems, so make sure there are no trees or buildings likely to block the sunlight that gets to your system in years ahead.
+You might want to ask your installer to ensure bypass diodes are incorporated in the system.
+These allow some electricity flow around the panel if it becomes shaded or damaged.

 Finally, get a system design and specification from your installer and make sure you also ask about the period covered by any warranty.
 The Clean Energy Council's Consumer Guide to Solar PV features a wealth of information to help ensure your solar installation goes smoothly.

 Financial assistance is available to take some of the sting out of the cost of going solar.
 Small-scale Technology Certificates (STCs) offered as an incentive to install renewable power can save you thousands on the cost of a new system.